yjyan7/academic-kickstart/content/project/tibetan_plants/index.md

 external_link: ""

 image:
-  caption: Photo by rawpixel on Unsplash
+  caption: A glimpse of the alpine talus vegetation in Qinghai, China.
+Photo by Yujing Yan
   focal_point: Smart

 links: